Vatsallad/Excel-Sales-Analytics-and-Finance-Analytics-Report/README.md

 • Conditional Formatting to highlight key data points

 📚 Knowledge Gained:
 • Data Cleaning
 • Data Representation
 • Business Domain Knowledge
 • Business Insights
 • Data-Driven Decision Making

+👏 Acknowledgments:
+This project was part of the Data Analytics Bootcamp, "Excel - The Mother of Business Intelligence," led by Dhaval Patel sir and Hemanand Vadivel sir.
+Special thanks to them and the Codebasics team for their support and excellent content.